luzengxiangcn/SteerLM-llama2-13B/README.md

 pip install nemo_toolkit['nlp']==1.17.0
 ```

-Alternatively, you can use NeMo Megatron training docker container with all dependencies pre-installed.
+Alternatively, you can use NVIDIA NeMo Framework training docker container with all dependencies pre-installed.

 2. Launch eval server